-Our backlog reflects home sales orders with our distributors and home buyers for homes that have not yet been delivered.
+Our home order backlog reflects home sales orders with our distributors and home buyers for homes that have not yet entered production.
 Distributors and home buyers may cancel orders prior to production without penalty.
-If there is a downturn in the housing market, or if financing becomes less available or more expensive to obtain with higher interest rates, more distributors and homebuyers may cancel their agreements of sale with us, which would have an adverse effect on our business and results of operations.
+If there is a downturn in the housing market, or if financing becomes less available or more expensive to obtain due to higher interest rates or otherwise, more distributors and homebuyers may cancel their agreements of sale with us, which would have an adverse effect on our business and results of operations.